fluentlabs-xyz/docs-docusaurus/docs/developer-guides/building-a-blended-app/deploy-blended-contracts.md

 ## 3.3 Check with Block Explorer

-Go to the [Fluent testnet block explorer](https://testnet.fluentscan.xyz) and look for the contract address the contracts wer deployed to.
+Go to the [Fluent testnet block explorer](https://testnet.fluentscan.xyz) and look for the contract address the contracts were deployed to.

 ### Check Verification Status